curityio/mcp-authorization-secured-api/clients/claude-desktop/README.md

 ## Configure Claude Desktop

 In Claude Desktop, select `Settings / Developer` and then the `Edit Config` option.\
-Provide the following settings and then restart Claude Desktop:
+Provide the following settings and then restart Claude Desktop.\
+A static scope is configured, which we can remove once the mcp-remote library implements the [Scope Selection Strategy](https://modelcontextprotocol.io/specification/draft/basic/authorization#scope-selection-strategy).

 ```json
 {